 - African crowned crane

 - Balearica pavonina (of a peacock; referring to the crown or crest)

-- Large, long-legged birds, straight bills, long necks and elevated hind toe, bare pink or red and white cheek patch, golden feathery 'crown' protruding from back of head
+- African crowned cranes are large, long-legged birds, with straight bills, long necks, and an elevated hind toe.
+They have bare pink or red and white cheek patches and a golden feathery 'crown' protruding from the back of the head.

 - 110 to 130 cm (43.3 to 51 in.)